pratik1105/oldwebsite/about.md

 I like to [write](https://pratik1105.github.io/blog/) (occasionally).I enjoy(both playing and watching) all kinds of sports including but not limited to Basketball, Football(Soccer), Cricket, Table-Tennis, Badminton and Tennis.

 I am also an avid reader of detective fiction([goodreads](https://www.goodreads.com/user/show/16333763-pratik-mishra)).
-One of my produest achievements is that I have read **each and every** Sherlock Holmes story that Arthur Conan Doyle ever wrote(and published).
+One of my proudest achievements is that I have read **each and every** Sherlock Holmes story that Arthur Conan Doyle ever wrote(and published).
 Recently I have also started reading non-fiction.

 I watch tons of TV shows (mainly from USA and UK).Chances are, I do watch your favorite TV show.
 So that could be an ice-breaker should we ever talk.